mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/install-and-uninstall/Disconnect_POST_API.md

 **Step 1**

-1. Run the /jira connect command.
+1. Run the `/jira connect` command.
 2. Click on the allow button.
 3. Copy the link of disconnect button.
-4. Paste it on the postman search bar through the GET method
+4. Paste it on the postman search bar through the GET method.

+**Step 2**

+1. Run the `/jira connect` command.
+2. Click on the allow button.
+3. Copy the link of disconnect button.
+4. Paste it on a new tab in the browser.

 **Expected**

 The link should not be found working through the GET method.
+Also, according to step 2, the link should not be found working on the browser as in browser it always works through GET method.